Our area health profile

 - less than one in 30 (3%) are aged 85 years and over.

-Every year, Surrey County Council’s Public Health team produce a Health Profile for us.
+Surrey County Council’s Public Health team produce a Health Profile for us and other CCGs within our area.
 We use this information to work out what services are most important to our local population’s health needs and how we can ‘do more for less’ to make sure we are getting the best value for money.

-The document describes the health needs of our population; the factors which affect health; patterns of different diseases; life expectancy; and health inequality.
+The information provided describes the health needs of our population; the factors which affect health; patterns of different diseases; life expectancy; and health inequality.

 Surrey County Council has also produced an Independent Annual Report on the Health and Wellbeing of Children and Young People in Surrey.
 This document examines factors which affect the health needs of those living in Surrey aged between Early Years (0-5) - Young People (16-18).